ve7gel/TimedataPGC/POLYGLOT_CONFIG.md

 - shortPoll
     - data update interval, default 30 seconds

-# Configuration
+#### Configuration Parameters for TimedataPGC
+'Latitude'
  - Enter latitude in the form 12.3456, negative is south

+'Longitude'
  - Enter longitude in the form 123.4567, negative is west

+'Timezone'
+ - Enter time zone in the form 'America/Vancouver'

+ Note that parameters are currently case sensitive.